ophiolite/Marathon_data/README.md

 Exploratory Data Analysis

 Boston_Marathon_simpleplots.py ->
-Simple python code created in iPython to create some exporatory graphs from the 2016 Boston Marathon.
+Simple python code created in iPython to create some exploratory graphs from the 2016 Boston Marathon.

 BostonvsMarathonGuide.py ->
 Coding in progress for comparison analysis between Marathon Guide data for all marathons run in 2015-2016 to the 2016 Boston Marathon results.